mAmadAhmad/Africa-rice-quality/README.md

 # AfricaRice Quality Assessor (Edge ML)

 An offline-first Flutter application built for the Zindi AfricaRice Quality Assessment Challenge.
-This app runs a native, INT8-quantized ConvNeXt-Small computer vision model directly on edge devices (Android/iOS) using ONNX Runtime Mobile and XNNPACK acceleration.
+This app runs a native, INT8-quantized ConvNeXt-Small computer vision model directly on edge devices (Android) using ONNX Runtime Mobile and XNNPACK acceleration.

 ## 🚀 Key Features
 * **Fully Offline Inference:** No cloud APIs.
 100% of the ML processing happens on-device.